Clips from select testimonies may be streamed through the online catalogue and records discovered through Advanced Search

 of materials in the VHEC Collection.

-HOW TO CITE HOLOCAUST TESTIMONY
+HOW TO CITE HOLOCAUST TESTIMONIES

 Holocaust testimonies, their catalogue records and time-coded summaries should be cited whether they are quoted directly or paraphrased.
 All references to interviewees used within a publication should be constructed as follows: First name Surname initial (ex: Rita A. was born May 21, 1931 in Romania).